Now let's discuss the first stage of labor.

 of the infant.

 And Stage 3 starts with the delivery of the infant

 So in Stage 1 we have contractions that are causing

 cervical change and they are also causing the fetus to

 descend in the pelvis.

-This is from 6 centimeters dilated
+which is from 6 centimeters dilated to 10 centimeters dilated.

 Now, we have some parameters that we considered to be normal for the first stage of labor.